 Her love and passion for acting also includes a love of collaboration and creating.
 In 2015, she and fellow writer Brooke Trantor wrote and produced a comedic short film, directed by Chris Dougherty.
 Their film Night Four went on to screen in festivals around the country and abroad, most notably Los Angeles’ OUTFEST in 2016.
 Elizabeth continues to write and create.

 Elizabeth also works with the amazing organization Young Storytellers.
-She is a head mentor at an elementary school in Santa Monica, leading a team of adult mentors who work with fourth and fifth grade students to teach them the art of storytelling and help them write their own screenplays.
-The semester culminates in a Big Show where actors come and perform the writers’ scripts, which is an incredible experience.
+She is a head mentor at St. Anne School in Santa Monica, leading a team of adult volunteer mentors who work with fifth grade students to teach them the art of storytelling and help them write their own screenplays.
+The semester culminates in a Big Show where actors perform the writers’ scripts, which is an incredible experience.
 Young Storytellers’ mission that every child has a story hooked Elizabeth from the moment she first volunteered and has been and continues to be an important part of her life in Los Angeles.
 To learn more or to get involved, please visit: www.youngstorytellers.com.